-On 31 December 2022, EUR 190.4 million of assets have been identified as encumbered within Addiko Group.
-The major part of encumbered assets have been loans.
+On 31 December 2023, EUR 124.5 million of assets have been identified as encumbered within Addiko Group.
+The major part of encumbered assets were loans.

 The actual Group level of asset encumbrance is reviewed quarterly, where material changes are discussed in the respective committees and potential steering measures are approved.